Mostafa-Ahmed-Kamal/BitCask/README.md

 - private compaction() -> void: a scheduled operation that merges and compacts log files to create new log files with smaller size. ✅

 ### Note:
-compaction and checksum are not yet implemented.
+delete operation and checksum are not yet implemented.
 # Resources:
 https://docs.riak.com/riak/kv/2.2.3/setup/planning/backend/bitcask/index.html